FAU-LAP/NOMAD-CAMELS/docs/source/index.rst

 What is CAMELS?
 ===============
-NOMAD-CAMELS (or just "CAMELS") is an open-source measurement software, targeted towards the requirements of experimental physics.
+NOMAD-CAMELS (or simply **CAMELS**) is an open-source measurement software, targeted towards the requirements of experimental physics.
 Ease of use, rich metadata and FAIR-compliant data are at the heart of CAMELS design.

 CAMELS provides a graphical user interface (GUI) that can be used to setup instrument control and measurement protocols.
 The GUI then generates Python code that interfaces with `bluesky <https://blueskyproject.io/>`_ to communicate with the instruments and orchestrate the measurement.
 CAMELS can also be used to communicate with large-scale, distributed systems implemented with `EPICS <https://epics-controls.org/>`_.